 PHC 6020 – Clinical Trials Methods (3)

 This course will introduce some basic statistical concepts and methods used in Epidemiology and will focus on the statistical principles and methods used in clinical trials, including phase I to IV clinical trials.
-Although the class will have emphasis on phase III trials, we will also discuss the feature and statistical issues in phase I and II clinical trials.
+Although the class will have an emphasis on phase III trials, we will also discuss the feature and statistical issues in phase I and II clinical trials.
 For phase III trials, we will discuss ways of treatment allocation that will ensure valid inference on treatment comparison.
-Other topics include sample size calculation, survival analysis and early stopping of a clinical trial and noncompliance.
+Other topics include sample size calculation, survival analysis, early stopping of a clinical trial, and noncompliance.
 Syllabus

 PHC 6050c – Biostatistical Methods I (3)